Tuesday, 11 October 2022

 Ll.
 321-359.
 Odysseus goes on to tell of the Cretan's experiences in Thesprotia.

 "(It was) there (that) I learned of Odysseus; for he said he had received (him) and entertained (him) as he was going on his way to his native-land, and he showed me all the goods which Odysseus had gathered, bronze, and gold, and iron that is wrought with much toil.
-And now would it feed a man and then others down to the tenth generation; so great is the treasure lying (ready) for him in the halls of that king.
-But he said that he (i.e. Odysseus) had gone to Dodona (i.e. a town in Thesprotia, which housed the most ancient oracle of Zeus, whose responses were delivered by the rustling of oak-trees in its sacred grove), to hear the will of Zeus from the lofty foliage of the oak of the god, as to how he should return, whether openly or secretly, to the rich land of Ithaca, having now been absent for so long,.
-And he swore in my presence, as he poured the libations of wine in his house, that the ship had been launched and the crewmen were ready, who were to convey him to his beloved native-land.
+And now would it feed (a man and) then others down to the tenth generation; such great treasure is lying (ready) for him in the halls of that king.
+But he said that he (i.e. Odysseus) had gone to Dodona (i.e. a town in Thesprotia, which housed the most ancient oracle of Zeus, whose responses were delivered by the rustling of oak-trees in its sacred grove), to hear the will of Zeus from the lofty foliage of the god's oak-tree, as to how he should return, whether openly or in disguise, to the rich land of Ithaca, having now been away for so long.
+And he swore in my presence, as he poured the libations of wine in his house, that the ship had been launched and the crewmen were ready, who were to convey him to his native-land.
 But me he sent off first; for a ship of the men of Thesprotia happened to be setting out for Dulichium, rich in corn (i.e. an island off the western coast of Greece, near Ithaca).
 There, he bade (them) convey me in a friendly fashion to Acastus, its king; but an evil thought brought pleasure to their minds, that I might yet be brought into the misery of total disaster.
 So, when the sea-faring ship had sailed far from land, they at once contrived in their cunning (to bring about) the day of slavery for me.
 They stripped me of my garments, cloak and tunic, and they threw another tattered garment and a filthy tunic around me, the (very) rags which you yourself can now see before your eyes; and by evening they reached the tilled lands of far-seen Ithaca; and there they bound me firmly with a well-twisted rope in the well-benched ship, and they themselves disembarked and hastily took their supper on the shore of the sea.
 But, in my case, the gods themselves readily undid my bonds; and, wrapping the tattered cloak around my head, I slid down the smooth lading plank and brought my breast to the sea, and then I struck out swimming with both hands, and very soon I was out of (the water) and beyond their (reach).
 Then, I went up (to a place) where there was a thicket of flowering woodland, (and there) I lay low.
 And they went backwards and forwards, shouting loudly; but, as there seemed to be no benefit to them in searching (for me) any further, so they went back again on board their hollow ship; and the gods themselves hid me easily, and took (me) and led me to the farmstead of a knowledgeable man; for (it is) now still my lot to be alive."

 Ll.
 360-400.
 Eumaeus doubts the truth of what the Cretan has told him about Odysseus.